progklb/git-commit-reader/README.md

 Each framework-specific implementation consists of at least two components.
 Some frameworks may have additional components that makes sense for specifically for the framework they are for.

-- **Reader/Writer**: A utility that reads the Git repository's current state and writes the information to file for later access.
+- **Utility**: A reader/writer that reads the Git repository's current state and writes the information to file for later access.
-- **Interface**: A class used to expose the current Git state to client code.
+- **Interface**: A class used to access the current Git state to client code.
 This is the class you consume.
-- **Other**: There could be other platform/framework-specific tools/code available.
+- **Other**: There could be other platform/framework-specific tools/code available, examples, etc.

 ## Git Commands